napzter13/DeepTrade/README.md

    python trader.py
    ```

-   - Instantiates TradingBot, does an immediate run, then schedules hourly runs.
+   - Runs the TradingBot logic in 20-minute intervals by default.
-   - If PAPER_TRADING is set (in environment.py or .env), it simulates trades locally.
+   - Loads the multi‐output LSTM model, obtains predicted returns, and passes them to the RL agent to produce an action (LONG/SHORT/HOLD).
-   - Otherwise, it attempts real trades on your configured exchange.
+   - If PAPER_TRADING=True, only simulates trades.
+Otherwise, attempts real trades via the Binance API.

 ## Contributing